Carmarthen: Buses

-Carmarthen is a stop on the Eurolines bus route 890, linking London with a number of cities and towns in Munster and South Leinster in Ireland.
-The service may be used to destinations in Ireland, but may not be used to other stops in Britain.
+Local bus services are operated by several companies, including First Cymru and Morris Travel; routes connect the town with Aberystwyth, Cardiff, Llandeilo and Llanelli.

 There is a Park and Ride service running daily from Monday to Saturday from 7.00 to 19.00 between Nantyci, to the west of Carmarthen town, and the town centre.

-Sports
+National Express operate two long-distance coach routes with stops in Carmarthen.
+Route 112 runs from Birmingham to Haverfordwest and the 508 links London with Haverfordwest.

+Sport

 The town has two rugby union teams: Carmarthen Quins and Carmarthen Athletic.
-Quins currently plays in the Welsh Premier Division league after promotion to the Premiership in the 2008/2009 season.
+Quins currently plays in the Welsh Premier Division league, after promotion to the Premiership in the 2008/2009 season.
 CPC Bears, a rugby league club based in Carmarthen and the regional side for Carmarthenshire, Pembrokeshire and Ceredigion, plays in the Welsh Premier Division of the Rugby League Conference.

 The town's semi-professional football team, Carmarthen Town F.C., plays in the Cymru South.
 Founded in 1948, it plays its home games at Richmond Park.
 The club colours, reflected in its crest and kit, are gold and black.
 The town also has a youth football team Carmarthen Stars that plays in the local Carmarthenshire Junior Leagues from the under-12s age group to the under-16s age group.